rancher/rke2-docs/docs/install/quickstart.md

 * Additional utilities will be installed at `/var/lib/rancher/rke2/bin/`.
 They include: `kubectl`, `crictl`, and `ctr`.
 Note that these are not on your path by default.
 * Two cleanup scripts will be installed to the path at `/usr/local/bin/rke2`.
 They are: `rke2-killall.sh` and `rke2-uninstall.sh`.
 * A [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file will be written to `/etc/rancher/rke2/rke2.yaml`.
-* A token that can be used to register other server or agent nodes will be created at `/var/lib/rancher/rke2/server/node-token`
+* A token that can be used to register other server nodes will be created at `/var/lib/rancher/rke2/server/node-token`
+* A token that can be used to register other agent nodes will be created at `/var/lib/rancher/rke2/server/agent-token`

 **Note:** If you are adding additional server nodes, you must have an odd number in total.
 An odd number is needed to maintain quorum.
 See the [High Availability documentation](./ha.md) for more details.